Discover Omnia

 Intranet

-A truly effective intranet supports business success by improving communication, enabling self-service, and helping employees navigate their day-to-day work.
-But getting there takes more than just launching a set of features—it requires thoughtful design built around how people actually work.
+A truly effective intranet enhances the digital employee experience by improving communication, enabling self-service, and supporting daily workflows.
+But achieving this requires thoughtful intranet design strategies built around how people actually work.

-So how do you create an intranet that employees actually want to use—one that adds value every single day?
-In this blog post, we explore three intranet design strategies that can significantly improve adoption, satisfaction, and productivity.
+So how do you create an employee experience intranet that employees genuinely want to use?
+In this blog post, we explore three intranet design strategies that improve adoption, satisfaction, and productivity.

 Simply put, the employee experience matters since it shapes how people feel about the work, on an ongoing and everyday basis.
 We can assume that this affects engagement, productivity, and the employee's connection to colleagues, culture, and mission.
 That is why this topic matters to all organizations.

 A well-designed intranet will help improve the digital employee experience.
-Whil a clunky or confusing solution will drive frustration, waste time, and drain energy.
+While a clunky solution will drive frustration, waste time, and drain energy.
 In fact, research shows that employees can spend nearly two hours a day looking for information—and nearly half are frustrated with the search tools they’re given.
 That adds up fast in terms of lost productivity and low morale.

 The good news?
 Companies that invest in improving the digital employee experience are seeing the payoff.
 They report better retention, higher satisfaction, and even stronger profitability.

-Improving your intranet—making it smarter, more intuitive, and more aligned with how people work—is one of the most impactful ways to enhance the overall employee experience.
+Improving your intranet with better design, personalization, and workflow support is one of the most effective ways to enhance the employee experience intranet and reduce friction in daily work.
 And that brings us to the practical side: how do you turn these goals into action?

 Strategies for Improving Employee Experience

-To help you put these ideas into practice, we’ve identified three proven intranet design strategies that improve engagement, usability, and productivity.
+Below are three proven intranet design strategies that help teams improve engagement, usability, and productivity.
 Each addresses a different layer of the employee experience—from relevance and usability to day-to-day efficiency.

-When designing your intranet, the goal should be to make the experience relevant for every employee.
+When designing your employee experience intranet, the goal is to make the experience relevant and personalized for every employee.
 A personalized intranet delivers content and resources that matter to each individual—rather than forcing them to sift through irrelevant updates.

 When employees are served targeted content, reminders, and tools tailored to their role, location, or behavior, they’re more likely to engage with the platform—and keep coming back.